Are limiting beliefs holding you back?

 Still struggling?
 Get supported!

-As a coach, my vision for you is greater than your own fears and doubts!
-I will not allow you to buy into the old story that you’ve continued to tell.
+As your coach, I will not allow you to buy into the old story that you’ve continued to tell.
 The story that says you can’t have it, that it has to be hard, that you are not worthy, that change is scary, that <insert limiting belief> is true.